Rabbit-Company/RabbitForexAPI/README.md

 - **Rates 0.1-1**: 5 decimal places
 - **Rates 0.01-0.1**: 6 decimal places
 - And progressively more precision for smaller rates

+### Stock Rates

+Stock prices are fetched from Trading212 API:

+- **Direct Pricing**: Stocks are priced in their native currency (USD, EUR, GBP, etc.)
+- **Cross-currency Conversion**: Stock prices are converted to other currencies using forex rates
+- **GBX Handling**: British penny stocks (GBX) are automatically converted to GBP

 ### Cryptocurrency Rates